vexip-ui/vexip-ui/docs/demos/select/prefix/desc.en-US.md

 ### Prefix Icon

-Prefix icons can be added to the selector by setting the `prefix` prop or using the slot of the same name.
+Prefix icon can be added to select by setting the `prefix` prop or using the slot of the same name.